zenorogue/seuphorica/README.md

 V14: fixed bugs with multipliers (soothing, naughty, reversing+initial/final, tricky+final, tricky+initial+reversing not taken into account)

+V15: fixed teacher+retain combo

 Plans: better dictionary, translate the game itself to more languages, multi-letters, drag and drop

 Click [this](https://zenorogue.github.io/seuphorica/) to play!

 Also on [this](https://zenorogue.itch.io/seuphorica)

-Thanks to Michael, orange triangle, Corey Hardt, Jason Carr, FoxSylv, and ambersz for improvement suggestions!
+Thanks to Michael, orange triangle, Corey Hardt, Jason Carr, FoxSylv, ambersz, and naciya for improvement suggestions!

 Dictionaries from: